AppleDash/AppleDash/README.md

 Hey!
 I'm AppleDash.
 I'm a professional software developer who started out as a hobbyist, now with 12+ years of experience under my belt.
-My main professional experience is with game development and adjacent work, but I'm quite versatile due to my extensive hobby experience.
+My main professional experience is with game development and adjacent work, but I'm quite versatile due to my extensive hobby and volunteer experience.

 I enjoy desktop and server development in C, C++, Python, or Java; Web backend development in Ruby or PHP; and Web frontend development with HTML5, CSS3, and JavaScript or TypeScript.